 Damaged Sewer Line

 If your sewer line is damaged or broken, you have an issue much larger than a clogged dishwasher on your hands.
 A damaged or failing sewer line could prevent all your drains from draining, or it could cause foul sewage backup to make its way into your home.
-These issues generally develop with older lines, but ground shifting, overgrown tree roots and other external factors can damage even relatively new lines.
+These issues generally develop with older lines, but ground shifting, overgrown tree roots, and other external factors can damage even relatively new lines.

 Schedule Plumbing Service Today

+What can you do when your dishwasher becomes clogged?
+Contact the experts at Bonney for 5-star service.
 No matter what kind of plumbing situation you have on your hands, the certified experts at Bonney Plumbing can help get your pipes back up to par.
 We’ve been providing the greater Sacramento area with trustworthy and affordable plumbing service since 1978.
 For more information, call 800-444-0551 or visit us online to schedule an appointment today!